hedra-digital/scielo_publishing_schema/README.md

 SciELO Publishing Schema + TeX
 ==============================

-This project is a SciELO Docs fork.
-Creating Docs for SciELOtex is the first step to parse SPC, Jats and Bits XML Schemata to LaTeX.
+This project is a SciELO Docs code fork.
+We plan to parse SPC, Jats and Bits XML Schemata to LaTeX, using pandoc and pandoc-jats and here you will find LaTeX code for each xml tag, a tex file and a PDF.

-Here is the Bits, Jats and SPS to be described
+Here is the Bits, Jats and SPS to be described:

 | BITS                            | JATS                            | SCIELO (SPS 1.5)                |